hzs0084/bigsusman-Notes/README.md

 - [Cipher Identifier and Analyzer](https://www.boxentriq.com/code-breaking/cipher-identifier)Stuck with a cipher or cryptogram?
 This tool will help you identify the type of cipher, as well as give you information about possibly useful tools to solve it.
 - [DCode Cipher Identifier](https://www.dcode.fr/cipher-identifier) There's tons of tools available on D Code as well but they also have a nice cipher identifier

+# Bug Bounty

+[Bug Bounty Repo](https://github.com/nahamsec/Resources-for-Beginner-Bug-Bounty-Hunters) This repo focuses on resources that anyone wants to dive in on how to get started with Big Bounty, very beginner friendly

+There's a HackTheBox Pathway as well

+HackerOne Bug Bounty